mongodb/docs/source/administration/configuration.rst

    replSet = set0

 Use descriptive names for sets.
-Once configured use the :option:`mongo` shell to add hosts to the replica set.
+Once configured use the :program:`mongo` shell to add hosts to the replica set.
 For a more typical replica set configuration consider the following:

 .. code-block:: cfg